dissemin/dissemin/doc/sphinx/add_your_own_repository.rst

 orcid                 ORCID if the depositor has one. is contributor        ``true/false`` and states if the depositor is one of the contributors or if deposits on behalf identical institution ``true/false`` and states if the depositors institution is identical with the institution of the repository. license               The license.
 Most likely Creative Commons, but different licenses are possible.
 We happily add new licenses for your repository.
-We deliver the name and if existing URI and short name like CC BY 4.0.
+We deliver the name and if existing URI and a transmit id.
 SHERPA/RomeoID        ID of the journal from `SHERPA/RoMEO <http://sherpa.ac.uk/romeo/index.php>`_.
 Using their API or web interface you can quickly obtain publishers conditions.
 DisseminID            This ID refers to the publication in Dissemin.
 This ID is not persistent.
 The reason is the internal data model: Merging and unmerging papers might create or delete primary keys in the database.
 For a 'short' period of time, this id will definetely be valid.
 You can use the DOI shipped in the bibliographic metadata to get back to the publication in Dissemin.
 ===================== =====